rikhuijzer/GenTex.jl/README.md

 ## Development
 In Julia it seems to be the idea that you manually start the REPL in combination with Revise.
-It is starting to make sense to me.
-You just need to start the REPL once per development session and make sure it keeps running.
-Usually you need to focus on certain parts of the codebase anyway.
-Therefore, manually running specific commands combined with `entr(...)` makes sense.

 ### Create a new package
 To generate a package without PackageTemplates use